 Trucks carry nearly 90% of freight in New Hampshire.
 Heavier vehicles cause the greatest amount of damage to roadways and contribute to maintenance costs.
-Large trucks often begin their journeys on high-volume routes that are rated for heavy loads but also travel on secondary roads that can carry a limited capacity of these vehicles.
+Large trucks often begin their journeys on high-volume routes that are rated for heavy loads but also travel on secondary roads that have less capacity.
 Trucks that are diverted onto small local roads (due to road incidents and other events) can cause significant damage to pavement.